 Engineers play a vital role in today’s society.
 They contribute to the design, development and manufacture of products that allow us to do things on a daily basis that we take for granted, from talking on your mobile phone to flying on holiday on a commercial aircraft.

 The programme provides a progression route to Higher Education which supports the regional skills agenda, including widening participation and increased female participation in STEM.
-The core academic disciplines are Electronic and Electrical Engineering (EEE) and Mechatronics because these address a regional core skills gap, and will include development of quantitative, digital, knowledge transfer, wellbeing, personal development, problem solving, creativity, reflection and employability skills.
+The core academic disciplines are Electronic and Electrical Engineering (EEE) and Mechatronic and Robotic Engineering.
+These address a regional core skills gap, and will include development of quantitative, digital, knowledge transfer, wellbeing, personal development, problem solving, creativity, reflection and employability skills.
 The curriculum will include access to facilities across all partners, so that students are integrated into the study communities of all teaching partners; this is crucial to supporting the transition from SCCB to the University of Birmingham.

 Study skills support workshops (non-credit bearing)

 - Integrated Design Project 2 © 20 credits

 - Electrical Energy Systems and Control © 20 credits

 - Electronic Circuits, Devices and Electromagnetics © 20 credits

 - Digital Systems and Embedded Computing © 20 credits

 Or EEE Pathway:

 - Multidisciplinary software Systems Engineering (O) 10 credits